Engineering Human-Computer Interaction

 | | | 9:45 Project (GC) | Analysis | Groups and topics validated |

-| 4 | February 27 | 8:00 Lecture (GC) | From analysis to design | |
+| 4 | February 27 | 8:00 Lecture (GC) | Analysis (usability requirements) | |

-| | | 9:45 Project (GC) | Analysis | Requirements Document to be delivered on March 5 |
+| | | 9:45 Project (GC) | Analysis | |

 | 5 | March 6 | 8:00 Lecture (GC) | Design for usability | |